How to organize a resume? What resume sections are compulsory? Writing a resume can seem daunting. But don't worry; it's easier than you think.

 Social Network

 Start by separating each of your social networks into its own section.
 This will make it easier to see which platforms you are active on quickly.
-Label each section with the name of the network.
+Label each resume section with the name of the network.

 Add URLs to your accounts.
 This allows employers to click the link and view your profile easily.